R v Marshall; R v Bernard

 R v Marshall; R v Bernard 2005 SCC 43 is a leading Aboriginal rights decision of the Supreme Court of Canada where the Court narrowed the test from R. v.
 Marshall for determining the extent of constitutional protection upon Aboriginal practices.
-The Court held that there was no right to commercial logging granted in the "Peace and Friendship treaties of 1760", the same set of treaties where the right to commercial fishing was granted in the R. v.
+The Court held that there was no right to commercial logging granted in the "Peace and Friendship treaties of 1760", the same set of treaties in which the right to commercial fishing was granted in the R. v.
 Marshall decision.
 This decision also applied and developed the test for aboriginal title from Delgamuukw v British Columbia.

 Background

 This decision considers two separate cases.
-In the first one, Stephen Marshall (no relation to Donald Marshall) and 34 other Mi'kmaq were charged with cutting down timber on Nova Scotia Crown land without a permit.
-In the second case, Joshua Bernard, a Mi'kmaq man, was charged with possession of logs stolen from a rural New Brunswick saw mill that were cut from Crown lands.
+In the first, Stephen Marshall (no relation to Donald Marshall) and 34 other Mi'kmaq were charged with cutting down timber on Nova Scotia Crown land without a permit.
+In the second case, Joshua Bernard, a Mi'kmaq man, was charged with possession of logs cut from Crown lands and stolen from a rural New Brunswick sawmill.

 In both cases all of those accused argued that their status as Indian gave them the right to log on Crown land for commercial purposes as granted by the treaties of Peace and Friendship.

 At trial, the judges convicted all of those accused.
 At the provincial courts of appeal, the convictions were overturned.